TheProtagonists/SPECTRUMStartpageV3/README.md

 Live: https://theprotagonists.github.io/SPECTRUMStartpageV3/
-(The fonts might not show correctly)
+(Fonts might not show correctly)

+Preview of all backgrounds: https://imgur.com/a/5wegGsL

 # Search function prefixes
 Can be found and changed on search.js